 “This bill is so long overdue, we are pleased to see it moving forward in a strengthened form thanks to the work of the Senate Committee.
 More needs to be done, but we are closer to our goal of stronger toxics regulations and the right to a healthy environment for Canada that will finally bring us nearer to what the most advanced countries are doing.”

 Lisa Gue, David Suzuki Foundation National Policy Manager, said:

-“With yesterday’s Senate vote, Canada is one step closer to finally recognizing the human right to a healthy environment, as most other countries already do.
-A crucial amendment approved by the Senate improves accountability by establishing a clear duty for the environment minister to protect this right, subject to reasonable limits.
-But Bill S-5 is not yet law.
-We need the House of Commons to put this at the top of its agenda in the fall and work quickly to further improve and pass this important update to Canada’s environmental protection law.”
+“With today’s Senate committee vote, Canada is one step closer to finally recognizing the human right to a healthy environment, as most other countries already do.
+A crucial amendment approved by the committee improves accountability by establishing a clear duty for the environment minister to protect this right, subject to reasonable limits.
+But the requirements in the bill for implementing this right still need to be strengthened.
+We need Parliamentarians in both the Senate and the House to work quickly to further improve and pass this important update to Canada’s environmental protection law.”

 Dr. Jane McArthur, CAPE Toxics Program Director, said:

 “Strengthening of the right to a healthy environment and other amendments to Bill S-5 approved by the Senate ENEV Committee are key to getting to a place where human and planetary health are prioritized and better protected under law in Canada.
 We celebrate these steps forward and are eager to see further improvements to CEPA in the House – our health depends on it.”

 Environmental Defence is a leading Canadian environmental advocacy organization that works with government, industry and individuals to defend clean water, a safe climate and healthy communities.